 All references in this Annual Report to "CENTESSA", the "Company", the "Group", "we," "us" and "our" refer to Centessa Pharmaceuticals PLC and its subsidiaries.
-The directors present their UK Statutory Strategic Report on the Group and the audited financial statements for the period from incorporation, 26 October 2020, to 31 December 2021.
+The directors present their UK Statutory Strategic Report on the Group and the audited financial statements for the 52 weeks ended 31 December 2022.
+The comparative period covers the period from incorporation, 26 October 2020, to 31 December 2021.
 The information in this document that is referred to in the following table shall be deemed to comply with the Companies Act requirements for the UK Statutory Strategic Report.